 As for Jedi Academy, you take on the role of Jaden, a padawan under the tutelage of Kyle at Luke Skywalker’s Jedi Academy.
 As is the case with this series of games, you learn more about the force as you go, watching Jaden grow, and develop new abilities.
 Combat works in a similar manner to the previous game, giving you the option of using lightsabers, firearms, and powers.

 Of course, how Jaden’s story ends is up to you.
 Do you remain strong, and continue to be in the light?
 Or, do you venture into the darkness, allowing yourself to fall to the brink, to the point of no return?

 Star Wars Racer and Commando Combo – Switch

-Another two in one collection for Nintendo Switch, except Star Wars Racer and Star Wars Commando, are entirely different games, though I’d argue that’s what makes this collection worthy of our pick for this list of the best Star Wars games.
+Another two-in-one collection for Nintendo Switch, except Star Wars Racer and Star Wars Commando, are entirely different games, though I’d argue that’s what makes this collection worthy of our pick for this list of the best Star Wars games.
 You see, for the price of one, you get two vastly different experiences in the Star Wars universe.